-In between the well-funded enterprises and the preposterous pipe dreams were a handful of startups with real possibility.
+In between the serious enterprises and the preposterous pipe dreams were a handful of startups with real possibility.
 The best known, of course, was Tucker, a heroic quest by a charismatic dreamer who thought he could lead the American auto industry on a great leap forward.
 He failed of course.
 But the story was so compelling they made a movie about it.
 Even without Hollywood’s help the fabulous Tucker Torpedo would still have been the most memorable car of the immediate post-war period.